-- ◆ All persons lineally descending from a common ancestor including their wives, sons and unmarried daughters. - One Male Member essential to form a HUF. - The proof of inheritance is essential. - HUF is a separate taxable entity and basic IT exemption also available.
-Many Officers are not aware and losing advantage of the same. - Share in HUF to be shown in APRs (as per new Lokpal Guidelines) & also in regular Income Tax Returns and file separate IT Return if HUF comes under Tax Bracket. - ◆ Agricultural Income Tax Free ?
+- All persons lineally descending from a common ancestor including their wives, sons and unmarried daughters. - One Male Member essential to form a HUF. - The proof of inheritance is essential. - HUF is a separate taxable entity and basic IT exemption also available.
+Many Officers are not aware and losing advantage of the same by paying higher Income Tax - Should include in APRs & also disclose in regular Income Tax Returns and file separate IT Return if HUF comes under Tax Bracket. - Agricultural Income Tax Free ?